LupineVault/imageopensocial/README.md

 ## How to Make One:
-First make an XML file in a GitHub Repo:
+First make an XML file in a public GitHub Repo:
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>
 <Module>